Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space: Results

-\subsection{Model comparison}
+\subsubsection{Model comparison}

-Table \ref{table:10fCV_comparison} summarizes the model comparison results for the alternative models.
-In all predictive tasks, the models with constant latent functions (C+BB and C+DM) had the lowest cross-validation predictive performance.
-This gives strong support for spatial heterogeneity in species specific vegetation covers.
-However, in the species-wise total over the region (CV$_3$) prediction, the difference to the best model was not significant if measured relative to standard error of the cross-validation estimates.
+Table \ref{table:10fCV_comparison} summarizes the model comparison results for the alternative models in our case study.
+In all predictive tasks, the models with constant latent function (C+BB and C+DM) had the lowest CV predictive performance.
+This gives strong support for spatial heterogeneity in vegetation covers.
+However, when predicting the species-wise total over the region (CV$_3$), the difference to the best model was not significant if measured relative to standard error of the CV estimates.
 In general, models with Dirichlet-Multinomial observation model outperform the otherwise same models with Beta-Binomial in joint species predictions (CV$_2$ and CV$_4$) and perform practically equally well in single species predictions (CV$_1$ and CV$_3$).
 This indicates that accounting for species competition is more important for community predictions than for single species predictions.